wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/import-export-solutions/includes/transport-solutions.md

 The **Publish all changes** option isn't required for cloud flows, but is a good idea if you have other solution components.
 Certain customizations that make changes to the user interface components require that they be published before export.

 Check for issues by running an analysis on all your solution components.
-This analysis is similar to a flow checker, but for all components in your solution, and it'll warn you of issues.
+This analysis is similar to a flow checker, but for all components in your solution, and it will warn you of issues.

 The second prompt is for a version number and for you to select **Managed** or **Unmanaged**.